 The workshop provided a platform for mutual exchange nationally and internationally where the main uncertainties, challenges and potential solutions were discussed.

-The workshop gathers Swedish and international scientists with expertise on sea level rise along with climate adaptation planners and representatives from government agencies.
-The workshop offers a mix of research presentations, discussions and information from national and international experts on climate planning in relation to rising sea levels, coastal erosion and extreme sea level events.
+The workshop gathered Swedish and international scientists with expertise on sea level rise along with climate adaptation planners and representatives from government agencies.
+The workshop offered a mix of research presentations, discussions and information from national and international experts on climate planning in relation to rising sea levels, coastal erosion and extreme sea level events.

 Speakers: Carlo Sørensen from the Danish Coastal Authority, Cathrine Andersen from the Norwegian Directorate for Civil Protection and Anders Rimne from the Swedish National Board of Housing, Building and Planning.

-15.30 Panel discussion with the speakers of day 1.
-Participants are welcome to ask questions and to share their input and reflections
+Panel discussion with the speakers of day 1.

 ‘Adaptation strategies’ with an introduction to climate adaptation by managed realignment by Gunnel Göransson from the Swedish Geotechnical Institute (SGI)